d-wiltshire/Student-Success/README.md

 ![whitespace-small](https://user-images.githubusercontent.com/100863488/185760375-4008996a-3446-484b-95e4-b8ae6cf2422f.png)

 ### Transformation to New Dataframes

 After the data cleaning process was finished, the datasets were averaged by school in order to create dataframes with one row per school.
 The summary dataframes could then be joined together on the School ID ("DBN") column to combine the datasets with information regarding demographic information with information regarding success metrics.

 ![image](https://user-images.githubusercontent.com/100863488/185804940-f1dd8f8f-687e-4170-a702-5d57eea12df9.png)

 ![whitespace-large](https://user-images.githubusercontent.com/100863488/185760379-58efde8a-ee1f-41a6-8d57-f84415b4d725.png)

 ## Visualizations

-My focus was to visualize relationships between poverty metrics and student success metrics like graduation rates.
+Of all the information available in the datasets, my focus in creating visualizations was the relationships between poverty metrics and student success metrics like graduation rates.
 The visualizations suggest that there may be correlations between these two groups, but correlation is not causation.

 Our group's overall conclusion was that student success is likely affected by a number of factors not in our dataset, and demographic information cannot be considered predictive of student success.
 However, the correlations are striking and may describe trends that could be clarified with future research.